endatix/endatix/docker/README.md

 To verify that everything is working correctly:

 - For **Endatix Hub** (admin console), open your browser and navigate to http://localhost:3000
-- For **Endatix API**, navigate to http://localhost:5001/swagger, use the authentication endpoint with the dev user credentials entered during the setup and explore the other API endpoints.
+- For **Endatix API**, navigate to http://localhost:5001/swagger, use the authentication endpoint with the user credentials entered during the setup and explore the other API endpoints, e.g. `GET /api/forms`.

 ---